Kidney Failure in Cats: What You Need to Know

 If your cat is diagnosed with acute kidney insult, he "will likely be hospitalized for a few days to receive intravenous fluids and treatments," says Dr. Campbell.
 You might also need to start administering fluids subcutaneously on a continued basis at home.

 According to Dr. Small, your vet may prescribe medication to enhance your cat's appetite, reduce his nausea and gastric ulceration, correct his electrolyte abnormalities or treat his hypertension, if applicable.
+If the medicines have to be administered regularly and you have an unpredictable schedule, arrange for a pet sitter to stop by to maintain a schedule for your sick cat.

 - Therapeutic Diet